GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-security/README.md

 ### Certificate Authority Service (CAS)

-You can use this stage to optionally leverage Certificate Authority Services (CAS) and create as many CAs you need for each environment.
+With this stage you can leverage Certificate Authority Services (CAS) and create as many CAs you need for each environments.
 To create custom CAS, you can use the `cas_configs` variable.
-The variables come with some defaults for demo purposes: for each environment, specifying the CA `location` should be enough for most of your test scenarios.
+The variable comes with some defaults, useful for demos: in each environment, specifying the CA `location` should be enough for most of your test scenarios.

 ### Trust Configs

 The stage lets you also create Certificate Manager trust configs.
-With trust configs you can trust whole CAs or specific server certificates, when you use them with third-party services in GCP.
+With trust configs you can trust whole CAs or specific server certificates, when you use them with other services, such as NGFW Enterprise.
 You can create additional trust configs for each environment with the `trust_configs` variable.
-At a very minimum, for each trust config you'll need to specify the `location` (the region) and either a `trust_stores` block or an `allowed_certificates` block.
+At a very minimum, each trust config needs a `location` (the region) and either a `trust_stores` block or an `allowed_certificates` block.

 ### NGFW Enterprise and TLS inspection support

 We deploy NGFW Enterprise in the [network-security stage](../3-network-security/README.md).
+If you require TLS inspection, NGFW needs to interact with CAS and -optionally- Certificate Manager trust-configs.
+These components bind to firewall endpoint associations (created in the [network-security stage](../3-network-security/README.md)) with zonal TLS inspection policies.
-If you want to enable TLS inspection, NGFW Enterprise requires CAS and -optionally- a Certificate Manager trust config.
-You can create both leveraging the `cas_configs` and the `trust_configs` variables.
-Given the [network-security stage](../3-network-security/README.md) needs to reference these resources, you will need to use specific map keys.
-These are defined in the `ngfw_tls_config_keys` variable, which comes with default and can be further customized.
+Using this module, you can define CAS configurations and trust-configs for NGFW Enterprise.
+You can create them using the `cas_configs` and `trust_configs` variables.
+Anyway, these will need to use specific keys (defined in `ngfw_tls_configs.keys`), so that FAST knows which configurations to use for NGFW Enterprise.
+You can then enable TLS inspection and customize its behavior for NGFW Enterprise, using the `ngfw_tls_configs.tls_inspection` variable.
+FAST will create the TLS inspection policies for you in the regions where you defined your CAs for NGFW Enterprise.
+When you create your CAs and trust-configs for NGFW Enterprise, make sure their region matches the zones where you will define your firewall endpoints.
 You can read more about NGFW configurations in the [Customizations section](#customizations) of this document.

 ## How to run this stage